Pagani Logo

 Pagani Logo 1992

-The emblem of this brand is instantly recognizable by its distinctive design.
+The brand’s emblem is instantly recognizable for its distinctive design.
 The full name, “PAGANI Automobili Modena,” is prominently featured.
-“PAGANI,” written in bold capital letters, takes center stage within a sleek silvery oval.
-Below, the remaining text is subtly reduced in size and curves gracefully along the lower edge of the oval, forming an inverted arch.
+“PAGANI,” written in bold capital letters, takes center stage within a sleek, silvery oval.
+Below, the remaining text is subtly reduced in size and curves gracefully along the oval’s lower edge, forming an inverted arch.

 The left half of the logo (just above “PA”) has two letters, “P.” One is turned in the opposite direction and partially painted blue with a gradient.
 The second “P” has a familiar layout but is written in an unusual stylized font.
 These “mirrored” letters form another oval that balances the overall geometry.

-The symbol looks three-dimensional because of the smooth transition of colors and the lines that form “notches.”
+The symbol appears three-dimensional due to smooth color transitions and lines that form “notches.”
 The highlighted segments appear to be indentations.
 They are decorated with small dots along the edges, forming two closed chains.
 It was in one of these “recesses” that the phrase “Automobili Modena” was located.
 The large oval has a border.
 It is separated from the main plane by a wide line gradient from dark gray (left) to almost white (right).

-The emblem is decorated with a metal badge that adorns cars.
-Its stylish looks represent Pagani as a prestigious hypercar manufacturer and underline its high profile.
-The most significant element is the brand name; all other details only create the background.
+The emblem is adorned with a metal badge that is mounted on cars.
+Its stylish design represents Pagani as a prestigious hypercar manufacturer and underscores its high profile.
+The most significant element is the brand name; all other details serve only as background.
 But the figure stands out, consisting of two mirrored letters “P.” It makes the logo recognizable and balances its geometry.

 2005 – today